Steve Stone (baseball): Leaving the Cubs booth

 Stone refused a contract extension as the Cubs color-man after the 2004 season amid a controversy involving Cubs players who felt he was being overly critical of their performance.
 Even so, he was a fan favorite.
-One reason he was so well-liked was his ability to accurately predict what might happen in various game situations, explaining to the audience why the strategy or pitch would be successful prior to the play.
+One reason he was so well-liked was his ability to predict with accuracy what might happen in various game situations, explaining to the audience why the strategy or pitch would be successful prior to the play.
 A famous example of this was him expressing "I wouldn't pitch to this guy" in a 2004 game, seconds before the batter (Adam Dunn) hit a home run off Cubs pitcher Mike Remlinger to give the Cincinnati Reds the lead.

 Stone expressed frustration with Cubs manager Dusty Baker for not controlling his players.
 At one point during the 2004 season, Kent Mercker called the broadcast booth from the bullpen during a game to complain about comments made, also confronting Stone in a hotel lobby.
 Among the comments that reportedly irked Mercker were Chip Caray's praise of Houston Astros pitcher Roy Oswalt.
 It was also reported that Mercker and left fielder Moisés Alou shouted at Stone on a team charter plane to a road game in 2004, and that Alou tried to have Stone and Caray banned from the team charter flights.

 On September 30, 2004, in the wake of a 12-inning loss to the Cincinnati Reds that all but eliminated the Cubs, Stone strongly criticized the team.
 "The truth of this situation is [this is] an extremely talented bunch of guys who want to look at all directions except where they should really look, and kind of make excuses for what happened. ...
 This team should have won the wild-card [playoff berth] by six, seven games.
 No doubt about it."
 The comments stunned manager Baker and were a factor in Stone's resignation as a Cub broadcaster the following month.